sid88in/serverless-appsync-plugin/doc/general-config.md

 ### Limitations and compatibility

 AppSync is currently using an older version of the [Graphql Specs](https://spec.graphql.org/).
 This plugin intends to use modern schemas for future-proofing.
-Incompatibilities will wither be dropped or attempted to be fixed.
+Incompatibilities will either be dropped or attempted to be fixed.

 **Descriptions**

-[Descriptions](https://spec.graphql.org/October2021/#sec-Descriptions) with three duble quotes (`"""`) are not supported by AppSync and will be removed.
+[Descriptions](https://spec.graphql.org/October2021/#sec-Descriptions) with three double quotes (`"""`) are not supported by AppSync and will be removed.

 Old-style descriptions (using `#`) are supported by AppSync but will be removed by the [stitching procedure](#schema-stitching) which does not support them\*.
 Comments are also not supported on [enums](https://spec.graphql.org/October2021/#sec-Enums) by AppSync.

-\* If you want to retain `#` comments, the workwround is to skip schema stiching by putting your whole schema into one sigle file.
+\* If you want to retain `#` comments, the workwround is to skip schema stiching by putting your whole schema into one single file.

 **Multiple interfaces**

-Types can implement multiple [interfaces](https://spec.graphql.org/October2021/#sec-Interfaces) using an ampersand `&` in GraphQL, but AppSync uses the old coma (`,`) separator. `&` is the only separator suported by this plugin, but it will automatically be repalced by AppSync with a `,`.
+Types can implement multiple [interfaces](https://spec.graphql.org/October2021/#sec-Interfaces) using an ampersand `&` in GraphQL, but AppSync uses the old comma (`,`) separator. `&` is the only separator suported by this plugin, but it will automatically be replaced with a `,`.

 ## Logs